ringcentral/ringcentral-softphone-ts/README.md

 ## Dev Notes

-Content below is for the maintainer of this SDK.
+Content below is for the maintainer/contributor of this SDK.

 - We don't need to explicitly tell remote server our local UDP port (for audio streaming) via SIP SDP message.
 We send a RTP message to the remote server first, so the remote server knows our IP and port.
 So, the port number in SDP message could be fake.
 - Ref: https://www.ietf.org/rfc/rfc3261.txt
 - Caller Id feature is not supported. `P-Asserted-Identity` doesn't work.
 I think it is by design, since hardphone cannot support it.

+#### Code style

+We use `deno fmt` to format all code.